yiransheng/redux-free-flow/README.md

 end :: Free DSL Unit
 ```

-The termination of a transaction, `end` is automatically assumed for any chain of commands, it the last one is not `end` or `rollback`.
+The termination of a transaction, `end` is automatically assumed for any chain of commands, it the last one is not `end`.

 ### rollback